ttvalkea/putt-stats-api/README.md

 First you need to have GCP SDK installed.
 Run `npm run deploy`.
 That will copy the files from /dist to the root folder and rename app.js to server.js and then run gcloud app deploy.
+The command `deploy` should work on Windows and probably won't work on other operating systems.